 When this value is set to true (checkbox ticked), the enum is offered as enum parameter in the Text Template Manager.
 This is the only module where this value is relevant.
 If you do not know what to do with the checkbox, leave it empty.
-Please see section The ConSol CM Text Template Manager, String and Enum Parameters.
+Please see section <a href="https://doi.org/10.1007/jhear-10.1007/jhe

 Enter the corresponding group name in the Value field for each additional language.
-For details, please refer to the section Localization of Objects in General, Type 2.
+If you do not make an entry here the object name, i.e., the content of the Name field, will be taken instead.